quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## Raw packet and frame information

 QUIC packets always include an AEAD authentication tag at the end.
 In general, the length of the AEAD tag depends on the TLS cipher suite, although all cipher suites used in QUIC v1 use a 16 byte tag.

-For the purposes of calculating the lenghts in fields of type RawInfo (as defined in {{QLOG-MAIN}}), the AEAD tag is regarded as a trailer.
+For the purposes of calculating the lengths in fields of type RawInfo (as defined in {{QLOG-MAIN}}) related to QUIC packets, the AEAD tag is regarded as a trailer.

 ## Events not belonging to a single connection {#handling-unknown-connections}